Blochowiak/Projects-Portfolio/README.md

 * Random variables
   - Simulated new data with random variables.
 * Distributions
   - Exponential and uniform distributions were utilized to simulate new data.
+* C# Programming
+  - 10,000 simulations of each model were run using C#.